 Stein is not trained as a psychotherapist but he has been working for three decades at reducing performance anxiety and improving creativity—with people from top pop stars to those who are afraid to sing in the shower.
 With stunning ease, he incorporates Cognitive Behavioral and Gestalt techniques into his Natural Singer workshops and private sessions, in-person and online.

 At the beginning of his five day workshop, for instance, each student identifies a goal.
 Following in the footsteps of Aaron Beck and Albert Ellis, Stein helps students avoid absolutist, all-or-nothing thinking.
 To the student who says he wants to “become confident singing loud” Stein amends the goal to, “Become more confident singing loud, because it’s not like you have no confidence now and it’s not like you’ll have total confidence at any point.
+At least not in a way that you can call on no matter what, for the rest of your life.
 You are on a journey.”
-Similarly, to the student who says she wants to recover her voice after a trauma, which rendered her almost mute, he suggests that she aim to find “more of” her voice, which she does during the week, (and sings magnificently)
+Similarly, to the student who says she wants to recover her voice after a trauma, which rendered her almost mute, he suggests that she aim to reconnect with “more of” her voice, which she does during the week, (and sings magnificently)

 Stein asked Kim to state, in one line, what she was thinking as she wept in front of the class.
 “I’m afraid I’ll sound really bad.” she answered, through her tears.
 “And what are you afraid will happen if you sound really bad?”
 Stein asked, his broad face emanating kind understanding.
 “They’ll hate me,” Kim replied.
 Stein then gently explored this irrational thinking.
 He urged her to look into the eyes of her classmates, who had also all sung in front of the group.
 “Do they look like friend or foe?”
 Stein asked.
 “Friends,” Kim laughed through her tears.
-“Sing after me, looking at them, ‘You support me….I can sing….My voice is strong.’”
+Stein begins to play some uplifting, energizing music saying “Sing after me, while looking at them, ‘You support me….I can sing….My voice is strong.’”
 Stein enabled Kim to confront her irrational fear with nary a word of psychological jargon.

 Kim initially squeaked out the affirmations.
 Then she held the notes as she sang them with a bit of a smile, looking into her classmates’ eyes.
 Kim’s voice grew as she sang, the tears dried, and her voice held fast.
 Stein asked the class to sing back, “Your voice is beautiful….We want to hear you…Please sing to us.”